 The most popular cosmetic treatment in the United States is BOTOX®.
-Houston-area residents are certainly no strangers to the injectable that prevents wrinkles from appearing on the forehead, to the sides of the eyes, and elsewhere, but being aware of the treatment and knowing how it works are two different things.
+Houston- and Pasadena-area residents are certainly no strangers to the injectable that prevents wrinkles from appearing on the forehead, to the sides of the eyes, and elsewhere, but being aware of the treatment and knowing how it works are two different things.
 Dr. Christine Cheng and the team at Nuveau Medical Aesthetics seek to educate patients about BOTOX® before and after their treatment, with an aim to provide the best results possible in a safe, welcoming environment.

 Though there are millions of BOTOX® injections performed in the country each year, the treatment that matters most to you is yours, which is why Dr. Cheng works to provide personalized service and focused, individualized care.
 Learn the answers to your questions, including "How long does BOTOX® last?" and "How much is BOTOX®?" by reading the information here or speaking with someone at the practice.

 Even if you know the name and have some idea of what BOTOX® does, a closer look can be helpful to anyone considering or preparing for a treatment session.

 It's good to start with the basics.
 Since we're talking about wrinkles, you should know how wrinkles form.
 The explanation is much more complex than "because we get older."

 Our skin is typically smooth and unlined throughout our youth, thanks to an abundance of substances that keep it moist and flexible, including hyaluronic acid, collagen, and elastin.
 The older we get, the less we have of that nourishing mix of proteins and carbohydrates, so as repeated muscle use creates folds and lines with every smile, frown, and scowl, the impacted skin becomes increasingly unable to bounce back into an unlined state.